Get E-Book

 });

-One command-line convention is especially worth preserving: -- stops flag parsing.
-Everything after it is treated as a positional argument, even if it starts with -.
-When you provide an options configuration, positional arguments are disabled by default, so you must pass allowPositionals: true to avoid a TypeError.
-With that enabled, running node app.js --verbose -- --port 8080 gives you verbose: true and positionals: ['--port', '8080'].
-This option terminator is a POSIX convention that most argument parsers follow.
+Everything after -- is treated as a positional argument, even if it starts with -.
+When you provide an options configuration, positional arguments are disabled by default, so pass allowPositionals: true if you want this behavior.

 argv0 and execPath

-Two related startup values explain where the executable came from. process.argv0 holds the original argv[0] passed by the operating system before Node resolves symlinks or modifies it. process.execPath is the resolved, absolute path to the Node binary.
-They are often the same, but they diverge when Node is launched through a symlink.
+process.argv0 contains the original argv[0] passed by the operating system before Node resolves symlinks or adjusts it. process.execPath contains the resolved absolute path to the Node binary.

-If /usr/local/bin/node is a symlink to /usr/local/lib/node/v24/bin/node, then process.argv0 might be node, just the command name the shell found through PATH, while process.execPath is the fully resolved path.
-Most applications want process.execPath when spawning child processes, because it uses the same executable path as the current process.
+For example, if /usr/local/bin/node is a symlink to /usr/local/lib/node/v24/bin/node, then process.argv0 might be "node" because that is the command the shell found through PATH. process.execPath is the resolved executable path.

 process.exit(), exitCode, and Exit Events

-Natural Exit (Event Loop Drainage)
+Natural Exit Through Event Loop Drainage

 process.exitCode = 1;